-The skilled and experienced Illinois criminal law attorneys at Wolfe & Stec, Ltd., understand the seriousness of your situation and offer aggressive representation for clients facing fraud criminal charges.
-We know the courts and the criminal justice system, and how to plea bargain, negotiate guidelines and recognize when to take your case to trial.
+The skilled and experienced Illinois criminal law attorneys at Wolfe & Stec understand the seriousness of your situation and offer aggressive representation for clients facing criminal fraud charges.
+We know the courts and the criminal justice system and how to plea bargain, negotiate guidelines, and recognize when to take your case to trial.
 We offer a free consultation to examine the facts of your individual situation and find the best way to defend your rights and liberty.
+Contact us for a free consultation at 630-305-0222.

-There are many methods used to criminally defraud individuals, but they all involve intentionally deceiving others for personal gain.
-Often the fraud involves use of the Internet, phone or mail, or industries like insurance, securities, banking, medical insurance, or credit card companies.
+There are many methods used to defraud individuals, but they all involve intentionally deceiving others for personal gain.
+Often, the fraud involves the use of the internet, phone or mail, or industries like insurance, securities, banking, medical insurance, or credit card companies.
 The following are some of the most common types of fraud crimes:

-Penalties for fraud vary, depending on factors which include the specific conduct, state or federal offense and the extent of the damages suffered by the victim.
+Penalties for fraud vary depending on several factors, including the specific conduct, state or federal offense, and the extent of the damages suffered by the victim.

 For example, Illinois penalties for identity theft are: